 Even today, each family had at least one member serving in the Indian Armed Forces.
 Hundreds of ex-servicemen reside in Coorg.

 Field Marshal Cariappa, the first Chief of Indian Armed forces, of independent India, belonged to Coorg.
 Traditionally, at least one member of a Coorg okka(clan) always joins the army.

 Coorg is also home to many other community such as Yeravas, Kurubas, Kudiyas, Holeya and Airies.
-Lingayats, Arebhase Gowdas, Tuluvas, Brahmin, Konkani, Christians, Muslims, Jain, and other immigrant communities from neighboring states also live in Coorg, some have been staying in Coorg since centuries.
+Lingayats, Arebhase Gowdas, Tuluvas, Brahmin, Konkani, Christians, Muslims, Jain, and other immigrant communities from neighboring districts and states also live in Coorg, some have been staying in Coorg since centuries.

 CULTURE & TRADITIONS

 The Coorg customs are quite different from those of the other people of India.
 The people of Coorg are well known for being hospitable.
 A delicacy that is served at community feasts is pork, prepared in vinegar that has been made from a fruit.
 Pork is the staple meat at any traditional Coorg function.

 Weapons & Guns form an integral part of Coorg traditions and religious beliefs.
 They have a festival completely dedicated to weapons called Kail Podh.

 - The Puttari(Huttari) harvest festival is opened up with the firing of guns.

 - When a family is blessed with a child, a single gunshot is fired into the sky to announce & mark the arrival of the little one.